 A solvable problem - Aug 2012

-Whilst on an internship in Hong Kong, Scott Stiles gets talking to his brother-in-law David Bishop about the problems with the domestic worker recruitment system.
-The student and lawyer-turned-university lecturer think “we can solve this”.
-They plan to beat exploitative employment agencies at their own game with a new kind of agency.
+Whilst on an internship in Hong Kong, Scott Stiles gets thinking about the problems with the domestic worker recruitment system and arrives at “we can solve this”.
+He begins writing up a plan to beat exploitative employment agencies at their own game with a new kind of agency.
 One that is fair to workers and fair to employers.

 The Founders - Sep 2012